dataform-co/dataform/docs/_documentation/includes.md

 module.exports = { PROJECT_NAME, prefixProjectName };
 ```

-We can now use these functions in our scripts:
+We can now use these functions in our scripts, and they will be automatically made available under the name of the file they where defined in, in this case `utils`:

 ```js
 // models/example.sql